Trams in Legnica: 1898-1945

 In the years 1927–1933, only small investments in infrastructure were made: construction of streetcar waiting rooms and network renovations (short fragments of tracks and catenary wire network).
 The streetcar rolling stock was modified by converting selected motor vehicles into trailers and thus obtaining 16 double-car drafts of cars.
 Next, all engine cars were replaced with more massive and capacious cars produced by MAN, imported from Zwickau (5 cars from 1910 to 1911, imported between December 10 and 13, 1927 and implemented after a few months in 1928) and Essen (12 cars from 1899 to 1900 built in the Falkenried factory, 1929–1932), whereas the existing motor cars were converted into trailers.

 The technical condition of Legnica's tram infrastructure and rolling stock in the 1930s was insufficient and required high financial resources to maintain its functionality.
 The greatest problem with the increasing number of passengers was the limited capacity of the single-track narrow-gauge network.
-On September 17, 1937, the connection between the new districts in the north and south of the city (Głogów and Bielany suburbs) and the old town and the railroad station was launched, it was ran by the first public city bus line operated by a streetcar company.
+On September 17, 1937, the connection between the new districts in the north and south of the city (Głogów and Bielany suburbs) and the old town and the railroad station was launched, it was run by the first public city bus line operated by a streetcar company.
 The bus line was extended in 1939, and at the turn of 1939 and 1940, due to the war (shortage of liquid fuels), it was temporarily suspended and then re-opened on a shorter route.

 The licence of the Legnica streetcar operator expired at the end of 1938.
 The Magistrate of Legnica signed a new licence contract with the EWL company for 66 years (covering the years 1939–2004), which included the right of the city council to share in profits (should they be made).

 The public-private company Elektricitäts-Werke Liegnitz (EWL) focused on making profits from selling electricity.
 In 1939, the shareholders of EWL (55% owned by Elektrowerke AG of Berlin, 16% by the city of Legnica, 13% by the surrounding counties, and the remainder by the local governments where the company sold energy) urged the representatives of the Legnica city magistrate to give up streetcars for the trolleybuses developed in the Third Reich, which were considered cheaper and easier to operate.
 The management of the EWL proposed a complete replacement of tramways with trolleybuses within five years (1941-1946).
 Eventually, one trolleybus line was launched, partially duplicating the route of the streetcar line later designated as number 1 (Łużycki Square - railroad station), and an access route for trolleybuses to the depot was built (shared with the streetcars), which was to be part of the second trolleybus line to Piekary Wielkie.